dosonleung/FastToG/README.md

 ## Implement of FastToG
 ![illustration of FastToG](./main.png)
 ## How to run
-1. for graph2text mode, please download: https://drive.google.com/file/d/1812Hy9eMHa_h7dQn70N6eQAmKR_x7WDH/view?usp=sharing
+1. For graph2text mode, please download: https://drive.google.com/file/d/1812Hy9eMHa_h7dQn70N6eQAmKR_x7WDH/view?usp=sharing
-2. for you query and entity:
+2. You can load the neo4j database of Wikidata from here: https://drive.google.com/file/d/1Vrdt86zqG2M1apaSAUciuqXx9BwQKd1g/view?usp=sharing
-python3 fasttog.py \
+3. Given query and the subjectival entity: python3 fasttog.py \
 	--query "What is the climate of the area where Pennsylvania Convention Center belong ?" \
 	--entity "Pennsylvania Convention Center" \